 How Are These Comorbid Disorders Treated?

 Medications and behavioral therapies can be used to treat both disorders.
 Cognitive-behavioral therapy is often especially beneficial for the treatment of addiction and mental disorders.
 This program helps patients learn how to recognize the true reasons for their substance abuse as well as how to cope with their trauma in safe, rewarding ways.
-According to the Substance Abuse and Mental Services Administration, there is a specific, trauma-informed approach to treatment that is also very effective for those who are suffering from PTSD and addiction.
+There is a specific, trauma-informed approach to treatment that is also very effective for those who are suffering from PTSD and addiction.